svlark/svlark.github.io/_posts/2018-02-12-Cahuita-National-Park.md

 ![family shot](https://user-images.githubusercontent.com/13930968/36131703-c1659fa2-1038-11e8-9891-6439ae6680c5.jpg)

 Along the way we saw a ton of animals, including capuchins, spider monkeys, and howlers; sloths; and innumerable spiders.
-One the spider was as big as our hand.
+One of the spider was as big as our hand.
 Lorelei almost grabbed it as it was snuggled up under one of the hand railings eating a meal, right at her eye level.

 ![howlers](https://user-images.githubusercontent.com/13930968/36131574-07b59b2a-1038-11e8-8d69-eb20fa8e8276.jpg)
 Howlers in the trees